Science Spoofs, Physics Pranks and Astronomical Antics: Other spoof papers

 ``Script an Astronomer, Then Reach for the Stars'' by Eric Schulman appeared in AIR in 1999.
-It describes the correlation between the quality of movies and the number of characters who are astronomers \cite{script}.
-Schulman also contributed the parodies ``How to Write a Scientific Paper'' \cite{HowTo1} and ``How to Write a Scientific Report'' \cite{HowTo2}.
+It describes the positive correlation between the quality of movies and the number of characters in them who are astronomers \cite{script}.
+Along with several joke articles and poems \cite{Schulman}, Schulman also contributed the parodies ``How to Write a Scientific Paper'' \cite{HowTo1}, ``How to Write a Scientific Research Report'' \cite{HowTo2} and ``How to Write a Clear Research Report'' \cite{HowTo3}.
+The last two, written by Schulman with the help of his partner and their daughter, describe ``the stacking properties of toroids that reflect radiation in the 1.8 to 2.8\,eV energy range''.
+Additionally ``The insulating properties of materials'' describes the finding that ``newsprint has superior thermal insulation properties when compared to corrugated fiberboard or air cellular cushioning material'' \cite{insulating}.

 A paper posted to the arXiv in 1999, called ``The Effects of Moore's Law and Slacking on Large Computations'' showed that, based on the rate at which computational power is growing, it's better to wait and carry out your calculations later \cite{slacking}.
 The authors, Gottbrath et al., were students at Steward Observatory.